 - Form I-765W Worksheet.

 Submit the forms to USCIS with the filing fees in the total amount of $465.00 and two passport-style photographs.
+To calculate your exact filing fees, use this fee calculator.

 On June 4, 2014, the Secretary of Homeland Security announced the process for DACA recipients to renew their status in the Deferred Action for Childhood Arrivals (DACA) program.